-Semen analyses can seem intimidating for many men and their spouses.
-In fact a lot of men feel that both having to do the test and having it interpreted by a doctor is an assault on their masculinity.
-This should not be the case; male infertility is an incredibly common condition affecting one in 10 men with up to one in 20 men having no sperm at all in their ejaculate.
-Further, a lot of the information found on the internet can be misleading and intimidating.
-Despite how dire some of the men feel when they come to us, we can help up to 70% of men who have no sperm in their ejaculate have children.
+Semen analyses can seem intimidating for many men and their spouses; however, this should not be the case.
+Male infertility is a common condition affecting one in 10 men (up to one in 20 men having no sperm at all in their ejaculate).
+We can help up to 70% of men who have no sperm in their ejaculate have children.

 Terms of Semen Analysis

 A brief description of the semen analysis terms are something many patients find helpful:

 - Asthenospermia means that the sperm have poor motility or do not swim well.

 - Azoo means an absence of any sperm.

 - Oligo means fewer than normal sperm.

 - Pyospermia refers to a condition where there are many, many white blood cells in the sperm, usually from the prostate.
 So, azoospermia means no sperm, and oligospermia means a total motile count of <20 million.
 Severe oligospermia is defined as <1 million motile sperm.
 To make all of these conditions even more complicated, any of these prefixes can be used in combination with each other.

 - Zona pellucida is the egg coating.

 |Utah Center for Reproductive Medicine||675 Arapeen Dr. Suite 201